 A blended approach?

-Maximising HCP interactions in 2021
+Maximising HCP interactions and communication in the new landscape

 As alluded to above, tools such as Veeva CRM Engage Meeting have grown in popularity over the past 12 months, giving reps a seamless and compliant means of presenting the same content to HCPs as they would in a face-to-face meeting.

 Being able to share documents, findings and links to other resources, like videos or case studies, at the same time as talking to people online can be an invaluable tool and lead to deeper engagement – perhaps in a way that feels less pressured than in a physical face-to-face meeting.

 More time with HCPs = greater engagement

 Virtual meetings save time that would otherwise be spent travelling to a traditional meeting, while also increasing the length of the meeting itself.
 Veeva Pulse data shows the average duration of sales calls rose from three minutes to 19 minutes during the pandemic, with virtual meetings allowing reps to spend more time with HCPs and build quality relationships.

 Pharma reps should nevertheless be driven by HCPs’ preferred channels, rather than their own.
 If data isn’t available at an individual HCP level, understanding preferences at a geographic, practice or specialty level should be enough to inform a long-term engagement strategy.
 Comparing the average length of face-to-face and virtual meetings will also offer some useful insights.

 How virtual pharma HCP engagement looks going forward